Skip to content

 • "Implementation time" is wall-clock between commits, not active model think-time.
 It includes any pauses, retries, or tool waits the agent didn't actively bill against.

-• All three started from the same 458d83c baseline (the spec commit).
+• All four started from the same 458d83c baseline (the spec commit).
 The clock starts at each agent's first phase commit so kickoff lag isn't counted.

 • go-glm's extra hour is mid-run rework, not after-the-fact debugging: clean cadence through Phase 12, then ~41 minutes across two bundled "Phase 12–14" / "Phase 14–18" commits that revisit earlier work.
 Post-Phase-19 commits (a directory restructure and a dark-mode fix) are not included.

 • go-claude's file count is an architecture choice — one TypeScript module per lesson — not 2× the work.
-The other two used a small handful of registry modules.
+The others leaned on fewer, registry-style modules.

 • Token usage and model think-time aren't shown; git can't see them.
 Subscription cost is the flat monthly rate, not the marginal cost of this run.